George Aghajanian: Career

+George Aghajanian died on July 4, 2023, at the age of 91.

-Research and career
+Research

-Aghajanian did his research on the actions of LSD by which it produces hallucinations in the brain, and he has also uncovered the therapeutic mechanism of atypical antipsychotic drugs.
+Aghajanian investigated the actions of LSD by which it produces hallucinations in the brain, and uncovered the therapeutic mechanism of atypical antipsychotic drugs.
 He also found that application of serotonin (5-HT) produces an increase in the frequency and amplitude of spontaneous excitatory postsynaptic potentials in layer V pyramidal cells of the neocortex and transitional cortex by whole-cell recording in rat brain slices.
-He did research on the structure and mechanism of psychotropic drugs and neurotransmitters.
+He did further research on the structure and mechanism of psychotropic drugs and neurotransmitters.